brmorr/sas-explore-app/README.md

 The SAS Viya CLI is used by the Github Action CI/CD workflow to automatically update our report package.
 In order to use the CLI in that environment, you need to build it into a docker container.

 ### Download the CLI (Linux version)
 The SAS Viya CLI can be downloaded from [support.sas.com](https://support.sas.com/downloads/package.htm?pid=2512).
 Note that you need a SAS profile account in order to access the CLI download.
-The container that we will build is Alpine Linux, so make sure that you download the Linux version of the CLI.
+The container uses Linux base image, so make sure that you download the Linux version of the CLI.

 ### Build the docker container
 1. Move the CLI zip package into the `sas-viya-cli-container` folder inside this project.